Asian Americans in arts and entertainment: 1980s–1990s

-Rosalind Chao was Soon-Lee Klinger on AfterMASH (1983–1985) and went on to portray Keiko O'Brien on Star Trek: The Next Generation (1987–1994) and Star Trek: Deep Space Nine (1993–1999).
+Rosalind Chao played Soon-Lee Klinger on AfterMASH (1983–1985), and portrayed Keiko O'Brien on Star Trek: The Next Generation (1987–1994) and Star Trek: Deep Space Nine (1993–1999).

-Chinese American actress Joan Chen had a major role on David Lynch's cult classic television series Twin Peaks which ran from 1990 to 1991.
-Like many other original cast members, Chen also had scene in the prequel film Twin Peaks: Fire Walk with Me which was deleted and later released in 2014 among with other deleted scenes in Twin Peaks: The Missing Pieces.
-Chen does not her reprise her role as Josie Packard in the limited event series in 2017.
+Chinese American actress Joan Chen had a major role on David Lynch's cult classic television series Twin Peaks, which ran from 1990 to 1991.
+Like many other original cast members, she also had a scene in the prequel film Twin Peaks: Fire Walk with Me, which was deleted and later released in 2014 along with other deleted scenes in Twin Peaks: The Missing Pieces.
+Chen did not her reprise her role as Josie Packard in the limited event series in 2017.